-When I whip up a batch of chimichurri sauce I go big, and make a large batch to last the week for use on other meals (because chimichurri sauce is good on everything!).
-Especially light grilled fish (like Cod)!
+When I whip up a batch of chimichurri sauce I go big and make a large batch to last the week for use on other meals (because chimichurri sauce is good on everything, especially light grilled fish like Cod!).

 Cod has a delicious buttery flavor and great flaky texture.
 It stands up well to direct heat, so it’s a great one to throw on the grill for a hot and fast cook.

 Grilled cod is light, fresh, healthy, nourishing, completely satisfying, and full of bright, herbal, and citrus flavors.
 This is a great meal to get you back on track if you’ve been indulging in too much BBQ (sorry bout that!).

-Tips for Grilling Cod
+Tips for Grilling Fish

 - You’ll want to clean your grates well before placing your fish on.
 If you have an oil spray, use some directly on your grill grates to help keep your fish from sticking.
 Otherwise place some oil on a paper towel and brush it on the grates where you intend to grill the fish.

 - You’ll also want to brush some olive oil directly on the fish.
 There’s not much extra fat on fish (like, say, beef), so it can easily stick to grill grates if it’s not well oiled.

-- The other trick is to not flip the fish too early, when the crust forms it should easily pull off the grate when you flip it.
+- The other trick is to not flip the fish too early.
+When the crust forms it should easily pull off the grate when you flip it.

-Grilled Cod Fillet with Chimichurri and Grilled Romaine
+Grilled Cod with Chimichurri

 For the Grilled Fish: